Why are bees driven, what motivates them?

 Global consumption of rose wine has increased by 30% in 15 years.
 In 2013 alone, the United States consumed 279.4 million litres (nearly 74 million gallons) of pink wine.

-The increase of rose consumption appears to be based upon the attractivity of its colour.
-Rose is very popular with the millennial generation.
+The increase of rose consumption appears to be based upon the attractively of its colour.
+Rosé is very popular with the millennial generation.
 The pink is perfect for Instagram posts and influencers like Angelina Jolie and Brad Pitt, who own the award-winning producing Chateau Miraval has also helped.

 Here are all the reasons, following some research on the web: